andywer/webpack-blocks/CONTRIBUTING.md

 2. Create a new branch from `master`.
 3. Do something awesome.
 4. Add / update tests.
-5. Commit your changes.
-6. Update changelogs of all packages that you change.
+5. Update changelogs of all packages that you change.
 Use *Next release* as a version number.
-7. Push them and open a pull request.
+6. Push them and open a pull request.

 ## More Information